 If PACC’s accusations are correct, these judges should not be sitting on the California bench, potentially harming children and families – and certainly not sending children to homes where they are vulnerable to sex trafficking.
 However, if the allegations are not correct then these judges deserve to be vindicated for the very difficult job they do each day, balancing out the safety of children with possibly unfit parents versus a severely underfunded system of foster care.

-Joseph Tully is a certified expert California criminal defense attorney, one of an elite few having earned that designation.
+Joseph Tully is a certified specialist in criminal law by the California state bar, and has been recognized as a Top 10 Criminal Defense Attorney by Attorney and Practice Magazine, one of an elite few having earned that designation.
 His new book, California: State of Collusion, is now available.
-To connect with Joseph: [hidden email]
+Connect with Joseph at [hidden email] and follow Tully & Weiss Law Firm on Facebook.